Denver's cold weather shelters are currently operating and will remain open through the morning of Monday, Dec. 8.

 A special event permit authorizes sale of the beverage, or the liquors specified only during the following hours:

-A zone use permit might be required when submitting a special event liquor permit application to Excise and Licenses.
+A zone use permit might be required when submitting a special event liquor permit application to the Department of Licensing and Consumer Protection.

 Zone use permit is not required for events held in public parks/buildings and on public streets or alleys